iddy-ani/codex/codex-cli/INTEL-CODEX-USER-GUIDE.md

 - Always work in a Git repository
 - Commit your work before major Codex sessions
 - Review Codex's changes before committing

+### Staying Updated
+- Accept updates when prompted to get latest features
+- Check release notes for new capabilities
+- Report any issues to IT support after updates
+- Keep your work saved before accepting updates

 ---